adioshun/gitBook_SensorFusion/README.md

 ![](https://i.imgur.com/SrKJ9nJ.png)

-- Smoothing (m < 0): The change of a process entity shall be reconstructed after a series of measurements has been performed.
-For each instant of interest, several measurements from previous, actual, and following instants are used in order to estimate the value of the process variable.While the measurements have to be recorded in real time, the smoothing algorithm can be performed offline.
+Smoothing (m < 0):
+- The change of a process entity shall be reconstructed after a series of measurements has been performed.
+- For each instant of interest, several measurements from previous, actual, and following instants are used in order to estimate the value of the process variable.
+- While the measurements have to be recorded in real time, the smoothing algorithm can be performed offline.

+Filtering (m = 0)
-- Filtering (m = 0): The actual state of a process entity shall be estimated by using an actual measurement and information gained from previous measurements.
-Usually, filtering is performed in real time.
+- The actual state of a process entity shall be estimated by using an actual measurement and information gained from previous measurements.
+- Usually, filtering is performed in real time.

+Prediction (m > 0)
-- Prediction (m > 0): The actual state of a process entity shall be estimated by using a history of previous measurements.
-The prediction problem requires an adequate system model in order to produce a meaningful es- timation.
-Typically, prediction is performed in real time.
+- The actual state of a process entity shall be estimated by using a history of previous measurements.
+- The prediction problem requires an adequate system model in order to produce a meaningful estimation.
+- Typically, prediction is performed in real time.